arrowtype/blog/posts/2020-12-15--name-sans-v04/index.md

 - Signs versus v0.4

-## Making a more-cohesive system
+## Making a more cohesive system

 - Explanation of family structure

 ## What do the Optical Sizes do?

 - In the days of hand-cut metal type, fonts inherently had size-specific designs.
 - Obvious changes: thin parts of serif designs were made proportionally thicker
 - Less obvious changes: at small sizes letter spacing was increased to keep letters from appearing overly-squished.
 At large sizes, spacing was tightened to keep words bonded together.